thecoolwinter/blog/Posts/2026-03-07-OpenBudget-DevLog-01/index.md

     Something that's always bothered me is the lack of a place to see the *total* budgeted amount on the Home Screen.
 I'll be putting that in the header under to the *balance* label.
 I feel that this matches the rest of the category cells, so it keeps a similar design language.

 -   **Negative Progress Bar Width**
-    A friend pointed out that if a category is negative, there's no point in indicating *how* negative it is, it's just a problem.
-Towards that end I'll be changing the design slightly so that negative categories do not have a 'progress'.
-Instead, the red bar will cover the entire width of the category cell.
-This should reduce some extraneous information on the home view.
+    [Nels Parenteau](https://nelsparenteau.com) pointed out that if a category is negative, there's no point in indicating *how* negative it is, it should just indicate that there's an overspend.
+In v2, the red bar will cover the entire width of the category cell.
+This will reduce unnecessary information on the home view.

 ## New Design